rches/technical_paymerang/README.md

 -   Indentified the necessary array functions to make a copy of the data and not mutate it.
 This is important!

 -   Origianlly when reading the insructions, I thought about displaying 6 customer cards per page.
-When rereading, I believe the interpertation was to have one page display the three sections of data (Payee, Payment, Remittance).
+When rereading, I believe I misread, and the expectation was to have one page display the three sections of data (Payee, Payment, Remittance).
 Instead of removing the function taht parsed that logic, I decided to keep it in but change the params to display only one set of data at a time.
 Should there be a need to see a multi-view in the future, the logic is there and can be altered quickly.
 Plus, it was fun.